Drew Clarke: Life and career

 Clarke has a Bachelor of Applied Science (Surveying) from RMIT University, a Master of Science from Ohio State University, and a Diploma from the Australian Institute of Company Directors.

 As a former surveyor who had worked in Australia and Antarctica, Clarke joined the Energy area of the Department of Industry, Tourism and Resources in 2002 and moved to the newly created Department of Resources, Energy and Tourism in December 2007.

 Clarke was promoted to secretary of the department in April 2010.

-Clarke was appointed chair of the Australian New Zealand Land Information Council (ANZLIC) in 2011, to replace Warwick Watkins who was dismissed from the NSW Public Service for corruption.
+Clarke was appointed chair of the Australian New Zealand Land Information Council in 2011, to replace Warwick Watkins who was dismissed from the NSW Public Service for corruption.

 Clarke was appointed to head the Department of Broadband, Communications and the Digital Economy in February 2013, an appointment for five years from 11 March 2013.

 Following the elevation of Communications Minister Malcolm Turnbull to the Prime Ministership in the September 2015 Liberal leadership spill, Clarke became Turnbull's Chief of Staff.

 Although originally agreeing only to establish the new prime minister's office and retire after the 2016 federal election, Clarke stayed on until he retired in April 2017.

-He was appointed to the board of nbn from 22 August 2017 for a three-year term on 15 August 2017.
+He was appointed to the board of NBN Co from 22 August 2017 for a three-year term on 15 August 2017.

 He was appointed to the board of CSIRO from 24 August 2017 for a five year term.

-On 20 October 2017 the Australian Energy Market Operator AEMO announced Mr Clarke had been appointed chair commencing 2 November 2017.
+On 20 October 2017 the AEMO announced that Clarke had been appointed chair commencing 2 November 2017.